ArisenIO/arisen-swift-softkey-signature-provider/README.md

   pod "ArisenSwift", "~> 0.2.1" # Arisen SDK for Swift core library pod "ArisenSwiftSoftkeySignatureProvider", "~> 0.2.1" # pod for this library
   # add other providers for Arisen SDK for Swift
-  pod "ArisenSwiftAbieosSerializationProvider", "~> 0.2.1" # serialization provider
+  pod "ArisenSwiftAbirsnSerializationProvider", "~> 0.2.1" # serialization provider

 ```

 Then run `pod install`.

-Now Softkey Signature Provider is ready for use within Arisen SDK for Swift according to the [Arisen SDK for Swift Basic Usage instructions](https://github.com/Arisen/Arisen-swift/tree/master#basic-usage).
+Now Softkey Signature Provider is ready for use within Arisen SDK for Swift according to the [Arisen SDK for Swift Basic Usage instructions](https://github.com/Arisenio/Arisen-swift/tree/master#basic-usage).

 ## Direct Usage